PurpleI2P/i2pd/docs/configuration.md

 * --upnp.name=          - Name i2pd appears in UPnP forwardings list.
 I2Pd by default

 * --precomputation.elgamal=  - Use ElGamal precomputated tables. false for x64 and true for other platforms by default
+* --reseed.verify=      - Request SU3 signature verification
-* --reseed.file         - Full path to SU3 file to reseed from
+* --reseed.file=        - Full path to SU3 file to reseed from
-* --reseed.urls         - Reseed URLs, separated by comma
+* --reseed.urls=        - Reseed URLs, separated by comma

 * --limits.transittunnels=  - Override maximum number of transit tunnels.
 2500 by default